-- 20. EDC will require that the information provided will demonstrate, to EDC's satisfaction, that the project in respect of which EDC is conducting a review has been designed to comply with host country requirements, such as any applicable provisions for local consultation, licenses, permits and other regulatory approvals. - 21.
-In conducting reviews, EDC will benchmark projects against the relevant aspects of the IFC Performance Standards and any relevant internationally recognized sector specific or issue specific standards not addressed by the IFC Performance Standards.
-In cases EDC considers appropriate, EDC may benchmark projects against other internationally-recognized standards which EDC is satisfied are comparable to or higher than the IFC Performance Standards.
-EDC will require any adverse gaps EDC identifies between the standards to which the project has been designed and the international standards selected by EDC to be explained to EDC's satisfaction. - 22.
+26. EDC will require that the information provided will demonstrate, to EDC's satisfaction, that the project in respect of which EDC is conducting a review has been, or will be, designed to

+- comply with applicable standards and host country requirements, such as demonstration of a suitable environmental and social management system, applicable provisions for local consultation, licenses, permits and other regulatory approvals. - 27.
+In conducting reviews, EDC will benchmark projects against the relevant aspects of the IFC Performance Standards and other internationally recognized sector specific or issue specific standards not addressed by the IFC Performance Standards and deemed relevant by EDC.
+In cases EDC considers appropriate, EDC may benchmark projects against other internationally recognized standards which EDC is satisfied are comparable to or higher than the IFC Performance Standards.
+EDC will require any adverse gaps EDC identifies between the standards to which the project has been designed and the international standards selected by EDC to be explained to EDC's satisfaction. - 28.
 On the basis of its review, EDC will conclude whether or not a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures.
-In the event that EDC has completed its review and is of the view that a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC will determine whether, despite these effects, EDC is justified in entering into a transaction in respect of such project. - 23.
-Grounds which in EDC's view justify providing support to a project that has adverse environmental and social effects despite mitigation measures include:

-- the project is not expected, in EDC's view, to result in significant adverse environmental and social effects, taking into account, if applicable, mitigation measures; - EDC's satisfaction that the project is designed to meet or exceed internationally recognized good practices, guidelines or standards; or - the project represents an opportunity to improve environmental conditions in the host country above base-line conditions. - 24.
-Where EDC determines that it is justified in entering into a transaction related to a project that is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC may (but need not) enter into the transaction. - 25.
+In the event that EDC has completed its review and is of the view that a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC will determine whether, despite these effects, EDC is justified in entering into a transaction in respect of such project (or supporting such project in the case of a multi-project transaction pursuant to Section 15). - 29.
+Grounds which in EDC's view justify providing support to a project that has adverse environmental and social effects despite mitigation measures include: - the project is not expected, in EDC's view, to result in significant adverse environmental and social effects, taking into account, if applicable, mitigation measures; - EDC's satisfaction that the project is designed to meet or exceed internationally recognized good practices, guidelines or standards; or - the project represents an opportunity to improve environmental conditions in the host country above base-line conditions. - 30.
+Where EDC determines that it is justified in entering into a transaction related to a project that is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC may (but need not) enter into the transaction. - 31.
 Where EDC determines that it is not justified in entering into a transaction related to a project that is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC will decline to enter into the transaction.

-Covenants and Monitoring
+Covenants, Monitoring and Reporting

-- 26. Compliance by a project with host country laws and regulations will normally be confirmed through warranties and representations. - 27.
-Where EDC imposes conditions upon its support to a project which require monitoring, EDC will ensure procedures are in place to: (i) conduct such monitoring, and (ii) take such action as it deems appropriate in the event of non-compliance with such conditions.
+- 32. Compliance by a project with applicable international standards and host country laws and regulations will normally be confirmed through warranties and representations. - 33.
+Where EDC imposes conditions upon its support to a project which require monitoring, EDC will ensure procedures are in place to: (i) conduct such monitoring in a timely manner; and (ii) take such action as it deems appropriate in the event of non-compliance with such conditions. - 34.
+For Category A projects, and some Category B projects, as deemed appropriate by EDC, EDC will require the involvement of independent environmental and social consultants to verify project monitoring and reporting information, and to confirm that project compliance with international standards and contractual covenants is being maintained.